Products + Services

 If you like the idea of composting but really hate the less-than-desirable realities of collecting food scraps, you may want to invest in an “accessory” or appliance to help you do so.
 Here are some products to consider.

-The Vatya Stainless Steel Compost Bin is made in Korea, where food separation has been legally mandated since 2005.
+The Vatya stainless steel compost bin is made in Korea, where food separation has been legally mandated since 2005.
 Made with stainless steel and handsome walnut handles, the bin has an interior liner and traps food odors without the use of a charcoal filter.
-It is available in two sizes: two liters ($65) or three liters ($75).
+It is available in two sizes: two liters ($69) or three liters ($79).

 Lomi is a small countertop appliance that will turn your food scraps into dry, odorless “Lomi Earth,” in as few as three hours.
 (While not technically compost—which is the product of microorganisms breaking down organic matter—Lomi Earth can be added to your organics collection bin, a compost pile, or as an amendment to potting or garden soil.
-The company recently released Lomi Bloom ($499), a deluxe model that features a faster run time, the ability to track your household’s carbon impact, and a self-cleaning feature.
+The company recently released Lomi 2 with enhanced odor control using a dual-filter system and a new cleaning mode.
+It is available for $599 or $399 with an additional $20 monthly subscription fee.

-The city is also introducing a network of roughly 400 Smart Composting Bins, available 24 hours a day, seven days a week, and you can find them with a free app for iOS or Android phones.
+The city introduced a network of roughly 400 Smart Composting Bins, operating 24 hours a day, seven days a week, and you can find them with a free app for iOS or Android phones.
 And while many of the traditional collection sites do not accept meat and dairy, these Smart Composting Bins do.

 Want to compost it yourself?